OpenCamp-cc/opencamp.cc/content/_index.md

 movement for an open coding bootcamp.

-## How is open camp different from other Bootcamps?
+## How is open camp different from other bootcamps?

-The goal of open camp is to develop a community of aspiring and junior Software Developers through a low-cost and affordable Coding Bootcamp.
-As such, we operate very differently from other Bootcamps which are either profit-centric or venture-backed.
+The goal of open camp is to develop a community of aspiring and junior Software Developers through a low-cost and affordable coding bootcamp.
+As such, we operate very differently from other bootcamps which are either profit-centric or venture-backed.

 Our Core Principles at open camp are: